cloudentity/pyron/docs/plugins/transform-request.md

 ```
 `X-Transaction` header will be set to `"TX-AXZ_123"`

-If the `scp` field was not an array, but for example a string, then string value of `scp` would be used, as long as it matched the pattern.
+If the `scp` field is not an array, then string representation of the value is used, as long as it matches the pattern.
+Non-array value is therefore treated the same way as a single-item list.
-With the same config, using the input below we would still end up with : `X-Transaction` header of `"TX-AXZ:123"`
+With the same config, using the input below, where `"scp"` is a string, we still get a match, and `X-Transaction` header is set to `"TX-AXZ:123"`
 ```json
 {
   "scp": "transaction-123-swift-AXZ",